Oregon First-Time Home Buying Assistance Programs for 2023

 4 Oregon Programs for First-Time Homebuyers

-Oregon Housing and Community Services (OHCS) provides programs for first-time homebuyers who might need help obtaining an affordable loan and/or coming up with a down payment.
+Oregon Housing and Community Services (OHCS) provides programs for first-time homebuyers hoping to afford a house.
+This could involve help obtaining a loan that fits within their budget and/or coming up with a down payment.
 Because these programs were established to assist low- to moderate-income buyers, participants may have to meet certain income limits along with other criteria.
 There also may be a limit on how much the purchased home can cost.
 The home must be a primary residence.

 Oregon also has programs designed to help buyers save up for their first home, either through a tax-advantaged savings account or by matching savings contributions.